More or less all measurement systems in the US varies from what is used in Europe.

 For someone growing up metric this is all very cumbersome and hard to learn.
 You quickly learn that 72F (22C) is a pleasant temperature and setting the oven at 400F when your food needs 200C; but when the doctor asks your son's temperature?
 How tall your child is??
 His weight?!?
 The medical world claims to have gone metric but I have yet to see it practiced.

 You may know that the currency of USA is dollars and cents, but then the Americans start talking about pennies, nickels, dimes and quarters.
 These are the common names for the 1, 5, 10 and 25 cent pieces.
-Although many financial transactions happen using a credit card, you still use cash like quarters for parking.
+Although many financial transactions happen using a credit card, you may still use cash like quarters for parking in some places.

 The biggest common coin is the quarter even though you may see a halfdollar or a dollar coin.
 Most one dollars are still paper bills even though the value is less than one Euro.